mikelexx/spendsmart/README.md

 **Deployment**

+**HAProxy**: Employed for load balancing and SSL termination, and reverse proxying, ensuring high availability, reliability, and security of the application.

 **Nginx**: Used it as a web server for serving the application, motivated by its reputation for  high performance, stability, and low resource consumption.
 Nginx is also played a crucial role for handling static files(html, css , jquery and images).

-**Gunicorn**: Used as wsgi application server to run the Flask application, providing a robust and scalable way to serve the web application.
+**Gunicorn**: Used it as wsgi application server to run the Flask application, providing a robust and scalable way to serve the web application.
-**HAProxy**: Employed for load balancing and SSL termination, and reverse proxying, ensuring high availability, reliability, and security of the application.

 --------------------------------------------
-**Environment**
+## Environment

 This project is interpreted/tested on Ubuntu 14.04 LTS using python3 (version 3.4.3)

-**Installation**
+## Installation
 ---
 - clone the repo
 ```